Cairo, the capital city of Egypt, is quite often called the “City of 1000 Minarets” due to it numerous mosques.

 Located just a short distance from downtown Cairo, in an area of the city known as Old Cairo or Islamic Cairo.
 The area features several popular tourist attractions, including a number of ancient mosques, as well as the popular Khan el-Khalili Bazaar where merchants sell their wares, since the 14th century.

 This mosque is generally the first one to grab the attention of tourists.
 Often called the City of Minarets, Cairo is home to a seemingly endless number of mosques.
-Some are relatively small and are of little interest to the traveller, while others are absolutely magnificent.
-Get in touch with NILEHOLIDAY to book your tour to The Islamic Sites.
+Some are relatively small and are of little interest to the traveler, while others are absolutely magnificent.
+Get in touch with us to book your tour to the Islamic Sites.